Train BJJ Anywhere You Go

 Show up and train

 Check the gym's drop-in policy, pack accordingly, and enjoy your session.
-Some gyms want a heads-up email — we'll tell you.

 Traveling Practitioner Tips